MrRicearonie/color-cards/documents/SEO.md

 ### Site Reformatting

 Go through the site and look for better formatting possibilities.
 This could include more use of h tags, and updating h1 tags to include more searchable information.
+This can also include code and content optimization, to increase the speed at which the site loads content, and thus increasing our SEO score.

 ### Google Analytics